Improve Your Sales And Profits With A Data-Driven Spiff Program

 clerk assisting customer

-For any company using SPIFF programs in their sales channel today, consider the following observations and suggestions for improving your SPIFF program's performance.
+For any company using SPIFF programs in its sales channel, consider the following observations and suggestions for improving its performance.

-A Sales Performance Incentive Fund (SPIF) is a short-term, performance-related incentive program that encourages sales reps (in-house or channel partners) to perform better.
-Often it is spelled with an additional "F".
+A Sales Performance Incentive Fund (SPIF) is a short-term, performance-based incentive program that encourages sales reps (in-house or channel partners) to perform more effectively.
+It is often spelled with an additional "F".

 What is the difference between sales commission and a SPIFF?

-A salesperson's compensation is usually a percentage of the sale they earn, whereas an incentive plan is a one-time cash payment or prize for doing something well.
+A salesperson's compensation is usually a percentage of the sales they earn, whereas an incentive plan is a one-time cash payment or prize for doing something well.

-A key difference between commission salespeople and SPIFFs is that while sales reps get their paychecks every two weeks at most companies, SPIFFs are usually paid out weekly or even daily.
+A key difference between commission salespeople and SPIFFs is that while sales reps get their paychecks every two weeks, at most companies, SPIFFs are typically paid out weekly or even daily.

 However, it's essential to remember that both commissions and SPIFFs are taxable income and must therefore be declared.
-In some instances, SPIFFs are deemed employee wages even if they come from a third-party source, such as a manufacturer, instead of directly from the company itself.
+In some instances, SPIFFs are considered employee wages, even if they originate from a third-party source, such as a manufacturer, rather than being directly paid by the company itself.

 While SPIFF programs can be very successful if properly structured, they often have three key flaws:

-Too often, the entire sales team will be presented with a uniform or generic program that does not bother to reflect the sales history and potential for each participant's unique situation.
+Too often, the entire sales team is presented with a uniform or generic program that fails to reflect the sales history and potential of each participant's unique situation.
 For any program to be as successful as possible, it is always a good idea to identify and leverage personalization as much as possible; this increases program engagement, leading to optimal results.

 2. They tend to be short-term, with little continuity and less impact than accumulated reward programs offer.

-Salespeople must deal with a lot of details and data each day.
-They need to know as much as possible about each customer/account they call on and research prospective accounts.
+Salespeople must manage a significant amount of details and data each day.
+They need to know as much as possible about each customer or account they call on and research prospective accounts.
 They also need to know a great deal about the products and services they sell.

-So, requiring them to learn the rules for multiple short-term "start and stop" SPIFF programs can be a turn-off and hurt program participation, engagement, and results.
+So, requiring them to learn the rules for multiple short-term "start and stop" SPIFF programs can be a turn-off and negatively impact program participation, engagement, and results.

 3. Most SPIFF programs rely on cash as the only reward option.

-Many sales organizations subscribe to the notion that "cash is king" when it comes to SPIFF programs, but the reality is that non-cash rewards have a greater impact on sales performance and are much more cost-effective than cash.
+Many sales organizations subscribe to the notion that "cash is king" when it comes to SPIFF programs; however, the reality is that non-cash rewards have a greater impact on sales performance and are much more cost-effective than cash.

-A study by The Aberdeen Group found that cash rewards are 3X as expensive as non-cash rewards and cost $0.12 for every incremental sales dollar, while non-cash rewards cost only $0.04.
-The primary reason for this is that most sales reps will mentally lump cash SPIFFs in with salary or commission, resulting in the company offering the SPIFF needing to use increasingly expensive cash values to maintain engagement and motivation.
+A study by The Aberdeen Group found that cash rewards are three times as expensive as non-cash rewards, costing $0.12 for every incremental sales dollar, while non-cash rewards cost only $0.04.
+This is primarily because most sales reps will mentally lump cash SPIFFs in with salary or commission, resulting in the company offering the SPIFF needing to use increasingly expensive cash values to maintain engagement and motivation.

 Why do SPIFF programs remain popular?

 Despite these program limitations, SPIFF programs remain popular because they are relatively easy to use and understand, and many companies are reluctant to migrate away to anything new.
-However, reluctance to change with the times will often result in SPIFF programs that aren't as effective as data-driven programs that employ historical sales data to guide program focus and sales optimization.
+However, reluctance to change with the times often results in SPIFF programs that are less effective than data-driven programs, which utilize historical sales data to guide program focus and sales optimization.
 Less effective programs obviously have a negative impact on sales and revenues for the company offering them.

 4 easy ways to improve the performance of your SPIFF program